Heartsease Specialist Resource Base for Speech, Language and Communication Needs

 Developing speech and language skills

 Teaching topics are chosen each term to stimulate the children’s interest and support their learning through the EYFS and KS1 curriculum.
 Work is tailored to each child’s age, stage, strengths and weaknesses to ensure personalised learning for all.
-In addition, motor skills are developed through classroom activities, Forest School, Yoga and swimming.
+In addition, motor skills are developed through classroom activities, Forest School, PE and swimming.

 Inclusion in mainstream classes